-2. The applicant shall document the need for a minimum of 24 public school placement students in order to be approved by the Commissioner.
+2. The applicant shall file an application to establish an approved private school for students with disabilities with the Office of Special Education Programs and document the need for a minimum of 24 public school placement students in order to be approved by the Commissioner.